Alternative mating strategy

 An alternative mating strategy is a strategy used by male or female animals, often with distinct phenotypes, that differs from the prevailing mating strategy of their sex.
 Such strategies are diverse and variable both across and within species.
 Animal sexual behaviour and mate choice directly affect social structure and relationships in many different mating systems, whether monogamous, polygamous, polyandrous, or polygynous.
 Though males and females in a given population typically employ a predominant reproductive strategy based on the overarching mating system, individuals of the same sex often use different mating strategies.
-Among some reptiles, frogs and fish, large males defend females, while small males may use sneaking tactics to mate without being noticed.
+The most common alternative mating strategy is a sneaker morph.
+Among some reptiles, frogs and fish, large, territorial males compete for females, while small males may use sneaking tactics to mate without being noticed.
+Ray-finned fish express the most alternative mating strategies of any clade, including satellites that help territorial males, "pirate" males that demonstrate territorial tendencies but periodically attack other parental males for spawning access, and female mimics.

 Strategies and selection

 Alternative mating strategies have been observed among both male and female animals.
-Most typically, alternative strategies will be adopted in the face of competition within a sex, especially in species that mate multiply.
-In these scenarios, some individuals will adopt very different mating strategies to achieve reproductive success.
-The result over time will be a variety of evolutionarily stable strategies and phenotypes, consisting of both conventional individuals and unconventional individuals who mate through alternative means.
+Most typically, alternative strategies are adopted in the face of competition within a sex, especially in species that mate multiply.
+In these scenarios, some individuals adopt very different mating strategies to achieve reproductive success.
+The result over time is a variety of evolutionarily stable strategies and phenotypes, consisting of both conventional individuals and unconventional individuals who mate through alternative means.
 Successful strategies are maintained through sexual selection.

-In many cases, the coexistence of alternative and traditional mating strategies will both maximize the average fitness of the sex in question and be evolutionarily stable for a population.
+The coexistence of alternative and traditional mating strategies can maximize the average fitness of the sex in question and be evolutionarily stable for a population.
 However, the utilization of alternative mating strategies may oscillate as a result of varying reproductive conditions, such as the availability of potential mates.
-Under changing circumstances, the existence of a variety of strategies allows individuals to choose the conditional behaviour that will currently maximize their fitness.
+Under changing circumstances, the existence of a variety of strategies allows individuals to choose the conditional behaviour that maximizes their fitness.